cliffhall/Fismology/README.md

 [Fismo](https://github.com/cliffhall/Fismo) Machines are a way of simulating processes, branching narratives, maps of places, or nearly any stateful thing you can imagine.
 This project explores ways of using Fismo to build cool things.

 ![Fismology Machine](docs/images/Fismology-machine.png)
 **Above:** One of your machines installed a cloned instance of our machine.
-Created by another machine, using [Midjourney](https://twitter.com/midjourney). 🤖
+Created by a machine, using [Midjourney](https://twitter.com/midjourney). 🤖

 ## 📖 [SDK Documentation](https://docs.fismo.xyz/dev/sdk.html)
 ## 🗄 [Fismo Protocol Source](https://github.com/cliffhall/Fismo)